Apple's more recent MacBooks have trackpads that detect the force of a tap, responding differently to variations in pressure.

-What's different about the new Force Touch trackpad?
+What's different about the Force Touch trackpad?

 The function of a trackpad has not changed much over the years.
 It is typically a stationary touch-mouse with clickable buttons, though sometimes it looks and acts like one big button.
 The Force Touch trackpad is different, and not just because it has a capacitive glass surface.

 Apart from the usual gestures (like scrolling, swiping, and pinching), the Force Touch trackpad has a customisable feature aptly titled Force Touch.
 You can adjust the feature's sensitivity, so that the pressure needed to register a click is determined by you.

 The Force Touch trackpad doesn't actually move when pressed.
-It has "Force sensors" under its four corners, and they detect subtle differences in the amount of pressure you apply, according to Apple, making it possible to perform a variety of different functions in different apps.
+It has "force sensors" under its four corners, and they detect subtle differences in the amount of pressure you apply, making it possible to perform a variety of different functions in different apps.

 The Force Touch trackpad responds to your taps and presses with haptic feedback technology that you can actually feel.
-Haptic feedback allows the trackpad to recreate of the sense of touch by simulating vibrations and other motions, meaning it'll let you feel a click on the trackpad, even though the trackpad isn't actually moving downward when clicked.
+Haptic feedback allows the trackpad to recreate the sense of touch by simulating vibrations and other motions, meaning it'll let you feel a click on the trackpad, even though the trackpad isn't actually moving downward when clicked.

 Haptic feedback is made possible due to Taptic Engine.

 Taptic Engine is a small device attached to the back of the trackpad.
 It mimics the downward motion (or physical depression) of a trackpad by tapping back in the opposite direction of your click, thus simulating the physical movement, and fooling you into thinking the trackpad is moving.

-The new Force sensors detect more than one type of click (i.e., a light click can perform one action, while a harder click can perform another, and you're able to adjust how hard of a press is needed for any type of action), but a hard press that you continue to press is something that Apple dubs Force click.
+The Force sensors detect more than one type of click (i.e., a light click can perform one action, while a harder click can perform another, and you're able to adjust how hard of a press is needed for any type of action), but a hard press that you continue to press is something that Apple dubs Force click.

-Another type of new click or gesture has been dubbed accelerators, and it works like this: gradually add pressure to the Force Touch trackpad to vary the speed with which you fast-forward through a movie.
-You can also gradually add pressure to zoom in on a location in Maps.
+Another type of new click or gesture is dubbed accelerators, and it works like this: gradually add pressure to the Force Touch trackpad to vary the speed with which you fast-forward through a movie.

 The trackpad will of course also send a tangible response to your fingertip whenever you perform certain actions, including Force click, accelerators, and pressure-sensitive drawing, meaning you'll be able to feel even mundane tasks like like aligning annotations on a PDF.

-Is Force Touch available on Apple Watch?
+Force Touch on Apple Watch

-Yup.
 In Apple Watch, Force Touch also senses force.
-It uses tiny electrodes around the flexible Retina display to distinguish between a light tap and a deep press, and Apple said that allows Apple Watch to trigger instant access to a range of contextually-specific controls.
+It uses tiny electrodes around the flexible Retina display to distinguish between a light tap and a deep press, and that allows Apple Watch to trigger instant access to a range of contextually-specific controls.